Germany

 Route description

-The WAY OF THE KINGS leads from Cologne via Mainz, Worms and Speyer through the Kraichgau to the Neckar, where it leads via Stuttgart and Esslingen to the Kaiserbergen with the Hohenstaufen.
-From there around the Ostalb, across the European watershed into the Ries and via Nördlingen to Donauwörth.
-From there this route meets the path of the apostles!
+The JERUSALEM PATH OF THE KINGS leads from Cologne via Mainz, Worms and Speyer through the Kraichgau to the Neckar, where it leads via Stuttgart and Esslingen to the Kaiserberge with the Hohenstaufen.
+From there around the Ostalb, across the European watershed to the Ries and via Nördlingen to Donauwörth.
+From there, this route meets the path of the Apostles!

-The WAY OF THE APOSTLES leads from Fulda via Würzburg and Nördlingen to Donauwörth, from where both routes continue together to Passau.
+The JERUSALEMWAY OF THE APOSTLES leads from Fulda via Würzburg and Nördlingen to Donauwörth, from where both routes continue together to Passau.

-The WAY OF THE MONASTERIES leads from the Volkenroda monastery over the green belt to the Waldsassen monastery.
-From there on to Passau, where this path joins the two other paths (Path of the Kings and Path of the Apostles).
+The JERUSALEM PATH OF THE MONASTERIES leads from the Volkenroda monastery via the green belt to the Waldsassen monastery.
+From there on to Passau, where this path joins the other two paths (path of the kings and path of the apostles).

 The selection of the paths and, in some cases, the deviations from these partner routes were revised according to historical connections to historically documented departures and references to Jerusalem and according to the peculiarities of the Jerusalem pilgrimage routes.

-The data for the Jerusalemweg Fulda is currently being checked and then parallel pilgrimage routes for cyclists are being determined.
-Further access routes are to follow later.
-The work, which has not yet been completed, is done through the active participation of several pilgrims.
-Status: August 2021
+The data for the Jerusalemweg Fulda are currently being checked and parallel cycle pilgrimage routes will then be defined.
+More routes will follow later.
+The work, which is not yet finished, is done through the active participation of several pilgrims.
+Status: June 2022

 Contact